 In assessing an applicant's ability to meet these criteria, HMC will consider the factors listed below.
-Exceptions and exemptions are only applicable to public housing applicants.
-The "Working to Meet Criteria" are only applicable to public housing applicants covered by the Cabrini-Green Consent Decree, the CHA's Relocation Rights Contract (RRC) or the Post 10/1/99 RRC.
+Exceptions and exemptions are only applicable to RAD PBV applicants.
+The "Working to Meet Criteria" are only applicable to public housing applicants covered by the Cabrini-Green Consent Decree, the CHA's Relocation Rights Contract (RRC) or the Post 10/1/99 RRC (Cabrini/RRC applicants).